 A licensee shall notify the board of any change in the home address or practice location within 30 days of making an address change.
-The change of address must be provided by the licensee and can be done by completing the change of address form on our website.
+The change of address must be provided by the licensee and can be done by completing the online change of address form.

 Change of Name